DEADPXLZ/DEADPXLZ/README.md

 _BTW - this can be done on any Android & iOS mobile device as well as Macs or PCs!_

-You'll soon be able to explore the entire collection & purchase your own on the official website - https://pxlz.org
+You can explore the entire collection & purchase your own on the official website - https://pxlz.org

-**In the meantime you can check out a random PXL here: https://pxlz.org/random**

 I encourage you to try and get acquainted with as many as you can.
 Who knows, you might nab a rare or even legendary one during one of the sale events!